-But two years after that fateful night, members of the Knicks and Nuggets went toe-to-toe in an on-court scuffle that featured a young Carmelo Anthony, leading to hefty fines and sweeping rule changes from then-commissioner David Stern.
+But two years after that fateful night, the New York Knicks and Denver Nuggets also went toe-to-toe in an on-court scuffle that featured a young Carmelo Anthony, leading to hefty fines and sweeping rule changes from then-NBA commissioner David Stern.

-Setting the scene:
+Setting the scene

 December 16, 2006.
-The Nuggets had made their way to Madison Square Garden for a matchup against the Knicks, resulting in a blowout loss for the home team.
+The Nuggets made their way to Madison Square Garden for a matchup against the Knicks, resulting in a blowout loss for the home team.

-The Knicks were frustrated by this tactic.
+The Knicks were frustrated by the tactic.

-“For what they did as in keeping guys in, I knew a foul was going to come,” Knicks point guard Nate Robinson was quoted as saying after the game, via SB Nation.
+“For what they did as in keeping guys in, I knew a foul was going to come,” Knicks point guard Nate Robinson was quoted as saying after the game (via SB Nation).
 “A hard one because we’re not going to let guys keep dunking when they’re up 20 and they have their starters in.”

 The tension seemed to be dying down a bit until Carmelo snuck in what appeared to be a slap to Collins’ face.
-It was a direct hit that was loud enough to be heard on live air.
-From there, security officials and referees struggled to contain the situation:
+It was a direct hit that was loud enough to be heard live on air.
+From there, security officials and referees struggled to contain the situation.

-“It is our obligation to take the strongest possible steps to avoid such failures in the future and to make a statement to all who follow the game of basketball that we understand our obligations and take them seriously,” Stern said after handing out the fines, via SB Nation.
+“It is our obligation to take the strongest possible steps to avoid such failures in the future and to make a statement to all who follow the game of basketball that we understand our obligations and take them seriously,” Stern said after handing out the fines (via SB Nation).

 Whether or not we’ll see another brawl like this remains to be seen.
 The NBA holds its image in high regard, and it’s hoping to keep ugly fights off the court in the future.